nikkh/Horus/getting-started.md

 # What Next?

 If you have deployed your infrasructure, familiarise yourself with the resources that were created in the [resource overview](resource-overview.md).
-Get some pointers on how to process in the [help](help).md document
+Then get some pointers on how to get up and running and process some documents in the [help](help.md).